programmfabrik/easydb-documentation/content/faq/_index.en.md

 ### How can I drop and recreate the elasticsearch index?

-You can drop the elasticsearch index by selecting "[Reindex](../webfrontend/administration/server-status/#controls)" in the server status area at the bottom right of the gearwheel icon.
+You can drop the elasticsearch index by selecting "[Reindex](../webfrontend/administration/server-status/#controls)" after the gearwheel icon in the bottom right area of the server status.
 This will restart the server and drop the elasticsearch directly after the server start.
 The index will then be rebuilt, please note that this **may take a long time**.
-If the function is deactivated, [api.settings.reindex](../sysadmin/configuration/easydb-server.yml) must first be configured by a system administrator.
+If the function is deactivated, [api.settings.reindex](/en/sysadmin/configuration/easydb-server.yml/available-variables/) must first be configured to be [true](../sysadmin/configuration/easydb-server.yml) by a system administrator.

 Instead of allowing this, the system administrator may trigger the re-index once by just the following sql command in the database of the easydb (not the database of the EAS).